gutestun/lateral.wiki-py/md/www/Strong opinions weakly held.md

 ---
 **Outside Our Selves: Cosmology**
 It's Not Made For Us; We Are Made Within It: [I dont buy the fine-tuning hypothesis](./I%20dont%20buy%20the%20fine-tuning%20hypothesis.md)
+It's made for us; we are within it: [t.If We Are in a Simulation It Is Not Running on a Computer](/not_created.md)

 ### Strong Opinions about Inconsequentialities
 You Have Scrolled This Far, You Know This by Now: [The best digital garden retains a sense of wilderness](./The%20best%20digital%20garden%20retains%20a%20sense%20of%20wilderness.md)